ManuMTS/Sourcebox/README.md

 sudo apt-get install make gcc nodejs git btrfs-progs libcap-dev build-essential lxc lxc-dev
 ```

-**Hint:** Also try to update `npm` itself with `sudo npm install npm --upgrade -g` and maybe you need to link the node binary `sudo ln -s /usr/bin/nodejs /usr/bin/node`.

-### 3. Install sourcebox-sandbox

-There are multiple ways of install the sourcebox-sandbox.
-The easiest is using npm and installing it using the `-g` flag:

-* Try to install using npm with `npm install https://github.com/ebertmi/sourcebox-sandbox -g`
+* Try to install using npm with `npm install https://github.com/ebertmi/sourcebox-sandbox -g` -> doesn't work well with the vanilla install of node
+*
 * Download the `https://github.com/ebertmi/sourcebox-sandbox` as a zip and unzip.
 * Use `git clone ...` by using either SSH (requires your key) or HTTPS